NLNZDigitalPreservation/Safe_mover/README.md

 (See https://kb.acronis.com/content/39790 or https://msdn.microsoft.com/en-us/library/aa365247.aspx#basic_naming_conventions%22%20target=%22_new%22 for more)

 To address issue of non ascii chars in filenames (e.g. soft hyphens from MAC OS) there is a sanitiser that replaces these items with a "".
 This is achieved by scrubbing the filename through a `string.decode("utf8","ignore")` step.
-The pre and post cleaninf fileanme is logged, as is  boolean of a string.compare() to help mark changed filenames for provenance note writing steps downstream.
+The pre and post cleaning filename is logged, as is a boolean product of a string.compare() to help mark changed filenames for provenance note writing steps downstream.

 Can be deployed from sommand line, or from the script directly.